fghjhlgdssdfghjk/zombsroyaleio-hack/README.md

 # Zombsroyale.io-Hack v.1.0.1
 Hack for the game zombsroyale.io.
-Every functions working as of 1/21/2019.
-Update along w/ the game, current version: 1.0.0
+Current version: 1.0.1.
+As some of you may have notice this hack is not working anymore.
+I have decided to stop working on it since I have many things happening now, so anybody can take ownership just open an issue asking for ownership.

 ![alt text](https://veedif.com/files/thumbs/zombsroyale-io.jpg)